georgi/yasmin/README.md

 ## Variables

-Variables can be assigned only once.
+Local variable types are inferred and can be assigned only once.

 ```
-int x = "Hello" in
+x = "Hello";
-int y = " World" in
+y = " World";
 puts(x + y);
 ```